FirelyTeam/firely-docs/vonk/deployment/yellowbutton.rst

 .. image:: ../images/yellow_Powershell_SecurityWarning.png

 The script will pull images from the Docker hub as necessary, and then start the Vonk FHIR Server.
 Vonk will load all the conformance resources from the core specification, and from your project into its Administration database.
 You can read :ref:`conformance` if you want to know more about this.
-Since this may take some time, you see a progress bar.
+Since this may take some time, you will see a progress bar.
 Vonk is allowed to finish this task in at most 6 minutes.

 .. image:: ../images/yellow_ScriptProgress.PNG
   :align: left